-England to cut travel quarantines to 5 days with tests
+For holiday travel, England uses tests to reduce quarantines

-LONDON (AP) — Just in time for holiday travelers, England is cutting the two-week quarantine facing people arriving from regions not on Britain’s coronavirus safe list, reducing it to as little as five days if they test negative for COVID-19.
+LONDON (AP) — In a boost to holiday travel that will be cheered by families and businesses, the British government has laid out a plan to reduce England’s 14-day quarantine requirement for travelers from destinations not deemed safe to as little as five days if they test negative for COVID-19.

 The change to the quarantine rules, which was announced Tuesday and takes effect on Dec.
 15, has been long-awaited by the travel industry, one of the worst-hit sectors during the pandemic.
-The change will bring the rules governing quarantines in England more in line with other European countries, including Germany.
+The industry hopes it will spur British families to go on holiday over the Christmas break, especially if children won’t have to miss school upon their return.

-Under the new rules, passengers can reduce the 14-day quarantine period by paying for a test from a private firm on or after Day 5 of their arrival at a potential cost of around 100 pounds ($133).
-Results normally take up to 48 hours but sometimes can come the same day.
+Under the new rules, passengers from places not deemed safe can reduce the 14-day quarantine period by paying for a test from a private firm on or after Day 5 of their arrival at a potential cost of around 100 pounds ($133).
+Results normally take a day or two.

-The change does not apply to people arriving from other parts of the United Kingdom.
-Travelers from Northern Ireland, Scotland and Wales must continue to self-isolate for 14 days.

 “Our new testing strategy will allow us to travel more freely, see loved ones and drive international business,” Transport Secretary Grant Shapps said.
 “By giving people the choice to test on Day 5, we are also supporting the travel industry as it continues to rebuild out of the pandemic.”

+“We still have a complex jigsaw puzzle of restrictions around the world that need tourists to have a high IQ to understand,” said Paul Charles, chief executive of travel consultancy The PC Agency.
+“We need to see global consistency for travel to fully take off.”

+Many popular holiday destinations, such as the United States or Canada, remain blocked off for English travelers, and trips to most of Europe require quarantining, except for isolated spots like Spain’s Canary Islands, off the coast of Africa.

-Since travel was permitted again after the spring lockdown, British tourists have faced an uncertain situation as they leave the country, since the government has been taking countries off its safe list at very short notice.
-Britain’s travel advice to the two most-visited countries, Spain and France, has changed at short notice, forcing many travelers to cut their vacations short and quickly return to the U.K. to avoid mandatory quarantines.
+British travelers have faced a chaotic, uncertain situation since travel was permitted again after the spring coronavirus lockdown.
+The Conservative government has taken countries off its safe list at very short notice, prompting many travelers to cut vacations short to Spain and France this summer and quickly return to the U.K. to avoid mandatory quarantines.

-As well as throwing into turmoil the vacation plans of many British families, the government’s sudden changes have rocked the travel industry.

 Tim Alderslade, chief executive of the industry association Airlines U.K., said the announcement on a shorter quarantine period provided “light at the end of the tunnel” for the aviation industry and people wanting to go on holiday.